Cole Van Lanen

-Cole Thomas Van Lanen (born April 23, 1998) is an American football offensive guard for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football at Wisconsin.
+Cole Thomas Van Lanen (born April 23, 1998) is an American professional football offensive guard for the Jacksonville Jaguars of the National Football League (NFL).
+He played college football for the Wisconsin Badgers.

 Professional career

 Green Bay Packers

-On May 1, 2021, Van Lanen was selected 214th overall by the Green Bay Packers in the 2021 NFL Draft.
-On May 13, 2021, Packers signed Van Lanen to a four-year rookie deal.

-On August 31, 2021, Packers released Van Lanen as part of their final roster cuts.
+On May 1, 2021, Van Lanen was selected 214th overall by the Green Bay Packers in the 2021 NFL draft.
+On May 13, Packers signed Van Lanen to a four-year rookie deal.
+On August 31, Packers released Van Lanen as part of their final roster cuts.
 He was signed to the practice squad the next day.
 He was elevated to the active roster on December 18 ahead of a week 15 game against Baltimore Ravens.
 On January 25, 2022, he signed a reserve/future contract with the Packers.

 Jacksonville Jaguars

 On August 24, 2022, Van Lanen was traded to the Jacksonville Jaguars for a seventh-round draft pick.

+On April 21, 2025, Van Lanen re-signed with the Jaguars.